timjstewart/how-to-spring-boot/README.md

 # Create the pom.xml file

-Put the following in your pom.xml file.
+Create a project directory and put the following in a file named pom.xml in the root of your project directory.

     <?xml version="1.0" encoding="UTF-8"?>
     <project xmlns="http://maven.apache.org/POM/4.0.0"